Sculptor of Wall Street’s bull wants ‘Fearless Girl’ moved

 - London man proposes to Seattle woman via $5,000 newspaper ad

+“The placement of the statue of the young girl in opposition to ‘Charging Bull’ has undermined the integrity and modified the ‘Charging Bull'” Siegel said.
+“The ‘Charging Bull’ no longer carries a positive, optimistic message.
+Rather it has been transformed into a negative force and a threat.”

+Di Modica’s bull has become a familiar icon since he gave it to the city in 1989.

-Artist Kristen Visbal’s statue of a girl with her hands on her hips was placed on the traffic island on March 7.
+Artist Kristen Visbal’s statue of a girl with her hands on her hips was placed on a traffic island facing the bull on March 7.

+The work was embraced by tourists and others as a symbol of female empowerment, though some critics questioned the motives of State Street, which said the statue was intended “to celebrate the power of women in leadership and to urge greater gender diversity on corporate boards.”

+Critics noted that only five members of State Street’s 28-person leadership team are women.

+“Fearless Girl” was supposed to be a temporary installation celebrating International Women’s Day, but given its popularity city officials said it could stay through February 2018.

+Siegel, who joined Di Modica and other lawyers at a news conference, said the attorneys sent letters requesting the girl’s removal to Democratic Mayor Bill de Blasio and the CEOs of State Street and its advertising firm, McCann Worldgroup.

-Mayor Bill de Blasio says men who don’t like women taking up space “are exactly why we need ‘Fearless Girl.'”
+De Blasio responded on Twitter that men who don’t like women taking up space “are exactly why we need ‘Fearless Girl.'”

+State Street spokeswoman Anne McNally said the firm is reviewing the letter.

+McCann spokesman Jeremy Miller said, “We are proud of ‘Fearless Girl’ and all she stands for in support of women and girls everywhere.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.